kessler/node-xn/readme.md

 **a distilled engine for creating RPC Servers/Clients**

-- Quickly expose any kind of async api, including whole modules
+- Wxpose any kind of async api, including whole modules, remotely
 - Use any kind of transport layer that supports request/response semantics
 - Expose different versions of the same api using semver